vinayakyadav2709/00101010-Kisanverse/docs/contracts.md

 `PATCH /contracts/{contract_id}`

 ### **Description**
 Updates a contract.
-Only admins can update contracts.
+Only admins can update contracts. can only be updated if contract is listed or accepted

 ### **Who Can Call It**
 Admins.